KennethHoff/dotfiles/readme.md

 - [ ] Improved Audio management
    - [ ] Audio Router (Route specific apps to specific output channels; {Spotify -> User}, {Discord -> User}, {Game -> Recording & User}
    - [ ] Audio Mixer (Raise and lower volume of specific apps for specific outputs)

+- [ ] Install [nix-darwin](https://github.com/LnL7/nix-darwin) on my Mac.
+   - While it doesn't support _everything_ that NixOS in its entirety does, it seems to support many.
+Also, you can install `homebrew` apps through `nix-darwin` so there's seemingly no reason not to just migrate.
+   - I imagine it's recommended to factory reset the Mac before doing this, but I know it's technically not required.